rubin55/well-frameworks/README.md

 creates a directory within this project with a descriptive name.
 This directory should contain a README.md which describes the framework used, the implementation and contains the build instructions to create the artifact (an executable file or archive of some sort which is directly runnable).
+Note that it is considered ok to install a runtime, like Python or Java to run the code but not to install any dependencies like libraries or databases by hand - the application should be as self-contained as possible.
+If a given implementation produces a real executable binary, that's bonus points :-).

 ## Frameworks and implementations